Experiencing Arthritis Pain? Weight Loss May Help You

 March 22, 2021

 CDC (Centers for Disease Control and Prevention) has recently conducted a study.
 The result states, that 75% of Americans are obese.
-Among these, most of the patients also suffer from Arthritis.
+Among these, most of the patients also suffer from arthritis.
 Doctors directly advised maintaining their weight in order to go through a healthy lifestyle.

 Now, you may ask what the benefits are.
 To get that much information, make sure you are spending two minutes of time reading the full article.

-Reduces inflammation
+Reduces Inflammation

-Scientists have found that most adults have knee osteoarthritis.
+Scientists have found that many adults have knee osteoarthritis.
 They also claim, losing weight will help to remove the extra pressure from the knees.
 For example, losing 10 pounds of pressure will help to relieve 40 pounds of pressure.

-Losing extra weight will eliminate the pain issues.
+Losing extra weight will lower pain issues.
 Lower body weight leads you towards a balanced lifestyle.
 You can say losing 10-20 percent of body weight means there will be less pressure on your knee.
 In a way, your pain will get less.
 Evaluate your performance before and after losing weight.

 Finally